 **Thank you for your interest in the Clarence Stein Institute.
-The grant program is currently only available for AAP Faculty and Students for the 2021-2022 cycle, further guidance will be forthcoming for 2022–2023.
+The grant program is no longer accepting applications for the 2021–2022 cycle, further guidance will be forthcoming for 2022–2023.
 The materials below should be used as background information. **

 The Clarence S. Stein Institute for Urban and Landscape Studies gives awards to both senior and junior scholars conducting research related to progressive design and planning.
 Research can be conducted on Stein's work and ideas, or on topics reasonably related to his legacy of a built environment intended to serve social as well as individual goals as expressed in his book, Toward New Towns for America (Reinhold, 1957).
 The Stein Institute also gives awards to support the preservation of, or education about, modernist sites designed or influenced by Clarence S. Stein.
 Finally, the Stein Institute funds a fellowship in the department of City and Regional Planning at Cornell University.

 - Category A: Support for Senior Scholarly Research: Grants made under this category are intended to support scholarly research by faculty from any academic institution as well as independent scholars with an advanced degree.
 The maximum grant under category A is $20,000.
 Note that grants in excess of $10,000 are given in increments based on work completed.